Khirdalan: Etymology

-The name "Khyrdalan" has various interpretations.
+The name "Khirdalan" has various interpretations.
 One theory suggests it derives from "khir dali," meaning "a field from the sowing ground."
 Another interpretation links it to the word "khur," meaning "unusual fire."
 Some believe the name comes from a combination of "khyrd" and "field."
-It is also said that the name arose due to Khyrdalan’s location along a caravan route—where merchants traveling to Baku would rest in caravanserais and trade in the local market.
+It is also said that the name arose due to Khirdalan's location along a caravan route—where merchants traveling to Baku would rest in caravanserais and trade in the local market.